sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 Before adding jest to my project I would like to solve some linter warnings in my saga files, due to functions with no return type and `action` params having implicitly `any` type.
 Reading more into it, I found the `Genetaror` type in the official Typescript docs and the `StrictEffect` type in `redux-saga`, but it seems there are several types to describe the action the function generators receive and also the return value of `yield` is of type `any`.
 I think this is one of those cases that being ultra strict on adding typing to everything may yield less clarity than more (see what I did there?).

-I did find two solution for typing the received `action` param of my generator functions.
+I did find two solutions for typing the received `action` param of my generator functions.

 The first one uses Typescript's type guard (https://basarat.gitbook.io/typescript/type-system/typeguard)